Home

 Just to see what would happen, Skel reached out with another push; harder to direct without touch, but enough for a mortal, anyway.
 And again, it snapped back at him, spangling up and down his body this time like tiny little stars birthing and exploding all over his skin.

-“You’ve gone pale,” Kamen said, soothing the girl, still with that gentle, worried expression, but his eyes flicked up to Skel over the bar with cold murderous fury.
-“Come with me.
-We’ll get you—”
+"You've gone pale," Kamen said, soothing the girl, still with that gentle, worried expression, but his eyes flicked up to Skel over the bar with cold murderous fury.
+"Come with me.
+We'll get you--"

-“But I thought we—?”
+"But I thought we--?"

-“We will,” Kamen told her.
-“If you’re feeling up to it later, all right?”
-He shot another lethal glare at Skel as he led the girl away, and Skel felt a wordless but very clear command run through him—don’t fucking move.
+"We will," Kamen told her.
+"If you're feeling up to it later, all right?"
+He shot another lethal glare at Skel as he led the girl away, and Skel felt a wordless but very clear command run through him--don't fucking move.

 A raised eyebrow was all the answer Skel deigned to give, but he had no intention of going anywhere, so he added a shrug.
 He watched Kamen lead the girl over to the woman who apparently ran the house and proceed to charm her into giving the girl the rest of the night off.
 Still shooting Skel the occasional glare filled with dangerous intent.

-Skel wasn’t necessarily worried—all right, perhaps a bit uneasy—but the annoyance at being thwarted so easily was slowly strangling beneath the thrill at something new and different, something unexpected.
-Bear’s grace had been heady when she’d bestowed it, the power exhilarating and the trust flattering.
-For decades, Skel hadn’t come upon any other Temshiel whose own power came close, not even Husao.
-Asai was the strongest of the maijin, but there had never been any doubt that Skel could beat him in a battle of power if he wanted to, even in Raven’s Cycle as they were.
-Kamen had flicked away Skel’s magic like it was an annoyance, and he hadn’t even really seemed to be trying too hard.
-And he wasn’t even in his own Cycle!
+Skel wasn't necessarily worried--all right, perhaps a bit uneasy--but the annoyance at being thwarted so easily was slowly strangling beneath the thrill at something new and different, something unexpected.
+Bear's grace had been heady when she'd bestowed it, the power exhilarating and the trust flattering.
+For decades, Skel hadn't come upon any other Temshiel whose own power came close, not even Husao.
+Asai was the strongest of the maijin, but there had never been any doubt that Skel could beat him in a battle of power if he wanted to, even in Raven's Cycle as they were.
+Kamen had flicked away Skel's magic like it was an annoyance, and he hadn't even really seemed to be trying too hard.
+And he wasn't even in his own Cycle!

 He watched Kamen charm both of the women at the other side of the small, dingy tavern, smooth any remaining hostility with the flash of koin exchanging hands, then lay a fond kiss to the top of the girl's head and bow to the woman.
 With a last word Skel couldn't hear, Kamen retreated, turned himself back toward the bar and sauntered his slow way across the room again.
 Taking his time, his gait almost lazy and relaxed, but again that thrum of power swelled around Skel, that tingle that was half violent and half seductive.
 Predatory.

-Ah, Father—now we’re coming to it.
+Ah, Father--now we're coming to it.
 There is more here than even you suspected, I think.

 "You know," Skel said, tone purposely cool, as Kamen hitched up at the bar again and leaned over his glass, "many of our kind would not stand for such intrusion.
 I'm surprised you've lasted as long as you have without being called out."